-NOTE: Only cardholder groups configured for visitors appear in this list.
+NOTE: Only cardholder groups configured for visitors are listed.
 A visitor can belong to more than one cardholder group.

-- To assign additional cardholder groups, click Advanced (), then click Add and item ( ).
-In the dialog box that appears, select the cardholder groups, and click OK.
+- To assign additional cardholder groups, click Advanced (), then click Add an item ( ).
+In the dialog box that opens, select the cardholder groups, and click OK.

 - To assign the first cardholder group, click the Cardholder group drop-down list and select a cardholder group.

-(Optional) Assign a host (or an escort) to the visitor, as follows:
+(Optional) Assign one or two hosts (or escorts) to the visitor, as

-- Click the Visitor host drop-down list and select a cardholder or a cardholder group as the visitor’s host.
+- Click the Visitor host drop-down list and select a cardholder as the visitor’s host.